hipc-book/hipc-book.github.io/_lectures/4-on-core_parallelism.md

 ALLOCATE(a(8, 16))
 ```

 The allocate statement will allocate a _contiguous_ block of memory with space for 128 "reals" (i.e. 8 &times; 16).
-In Fortran, arrays are indexed in _column-major order_; in other words, the allocated memory will look like the figure below (**Note:** arrays in Fortran begin at 1 unless told otherwise, and arrays are accessed using this bracket notation).
+In Fortran, arrays are indexed in _column-major order_; in other words, the allocated memory will look like Figure 3 (**Note:** arrays in Fortran begin at 1 unless told otherwise, and arrays are accessed using this bracket notation).

 ![Column-major ordering in Fortran](../../assets/unit-4/column-major.png)
 _**Figure 3:** Column-major ordering in Fortran_